Scalable Hierarchical Over-the-Air Federated Learning: Experimental Results

-In Figs. 8 and 9, the learning performance of {\fontfamily{lmtt}\selectfont MultiAirFed} is compared with the conventional hierarchical FL in \cite{letaief, bennis, tony} in the MNIST scenario with both i.i.d. and non-i.i.d. data distributions.
-We name this benchmark {\fontfamily{lmtt}\selectfont HierFed}.
-For each intra-cluster iteration in {\fontfamily{lmtt}\selectfont HierFed}, model parameters are uploaded to the edge servers and the initial state at each local device is synchronized, while in {\fontfamily{lmtt}\selectfont MultiAirFed} the gradient is uploaded.
-Unlike {\fontfamily{lmtt}\selectfont MultiAirFed}, which employs a single local descent step for each intra-cluster iteration, {\fontfamily{lmtt}\selectfont HierFed} involves executing $\gamma = 2$ local descent steps.
-While {\fontfamily{lmtt}\selectfont HierFed} is a learning algorithm that does not incorporate a wireless transmission scheme, we adopt the "over-the-air" transmission scheme proposed in Section IV to enable its deployment in the wireless setup under single resource consideration.
-Additionally, we implement both {\fontfamily{lmtt}\selectfont MultiAirFed} and {\fontfamily{lmtt}\selectfont HierFed} with "orthogonal" transmissions in both uplink and downlink, which eliminates interference by assuming unlimited communication resources.
-To better evaluate the impact of interference, we consider a denser network with $\lambda_\text{p} = 40 \ \text{Km}^{-2}$ for the i.i.d. case.
-The results indicate that {\fontfamily{lmtt}\selectfont MultiAirFed} outperforms {\fontfamily{lmtt}\selectfont HierFed} by a substantial margin in the non-i.i.d. scenario, for both transmission schemes.
+In Figs 10 and 11, the learning performance of {\fontfamily{lmtt}\selectfont MultiAirFed} is compared with the conventional hierarchical FL ({\fontfamily{lmtt}\selectfont HierFed}) in \cite{letaief, bennis, tony} and {\fontfamily{lmtt}\selectfont FedSGD} in \cite{mcmahan} in the MNIST scenario.
+In {\fontfamily{lmtt}\selectfont FedSGD}, the edge servers act as simple relay nodes.
+In each iteration, gradients are aggregated at the edge server, and then are directly forwarded to the core server.
+Thus, the gradients from all the devices in the collaborating clusters are aggregated in each iteration. {\fontfamily{lmtt}\selectfont HierFed} differs from {\fontfamily{lmtt}\selectfont MultiAirFed} in the intra-cluster iteration, as model parameters are uploaded to and aggregated at the edge servers, and the initial state at each local device is synchronized.
+This allows executing $\gamma >1$ local decent steps at each intra-cluster iteration.
+In the numerical results, $\gamma = 2$.
+We consider the "over-the-air" transmission scheme proposed in Section IV both for {\fontfamily{lmtt}\selectfont MultiAirFed} and for {\fontfamily{lmtt}\selectfont HierFed}.
+Additionally, we implement all the methods with "orthogonal" transmissions in both uplink and downlink, which eliminates interference by assuming unlimited communication resources.
+Fig. 10 considers non-i.i.d. data distribution.
+The results indicate that {\fontfamily{lmtt}\selectfont MultiAirFed} outperforms {\fontfamily{lmtt}\selectfont HierFed} by a substantial margin, for both transmission schemes.
 This highlights the robustness of {\fontfamily{lmtt}\selectfont MultiAirFed} against both data heterogeneity and interference.
-In the i.i.d. scenario, although {\fontfamily{lmtt}\selectfont HierFed} outperforms {\fontfamily{lmtt}\selectfont MultiAirFed} when interference is absent, due to the multiple local steps, its performance is significantly impacted under the higher interference.
-In contrast, {\fontfamily{lmtt}\selectfont MultiAirFed} retains its robustness to interference.
-These support our reasoning in Section III.
+The less demanding i.i.d. scenario is shown on Fig. 11, however, now considering also a denser network with $\lambda_\text{p} = 40 \ \text{Km}^{-2}$. {\fontfamily{lmtt}\selectfont HierFed} outperforms {\fontfamily{lmtt}\selectfont MultiAirFed} when interference is absent, due to the multiple local steps, its performance is significantly impacted under the higher interference.
+While the accuracy is increased fast in the first iterations, the learning does not converge.
+This supports our reasoning in Section III, and motivates the use of {\fontfamily{lmtt}\selectfont MultiAirFed}.
+On both Figs 10 and 11, the performance of {\fontfamily{lmtt}\selectfont FedSGD} is weak even under orthogonal transmission, as this scheme does not take advantage of the hierarchical structure.
+Therefore, we do not evaluate the effect of interference.